Updated October 2017

-Here we Have nine different Jackets.
+Here we have 9 of the 11 jackets.
 Some are designed for movement and breathability and others are made for hunkering down in cold, wet weather.
-Read on to learn which is right for you
+Read on to learn which is right for you.

 One product used significantly more insulation than the rest of the field.
-The Patagonia DAS Parka
+The Patagonia Hyper Puff

 - our Top Pick for Warmth - is the warmest model tested, as well as the heaviest and least compressible.
 It is a perfect belay jacket for ice and winter climbing.
 It also has several climbing-oriented features, including large interior mesh pockets and a two-way zipper that also opens from the bottom up.
 Next on the warmth continuum is our Editors' Choice Award Winner, the Rab Xenon X